rainleander/MSU-AI-microbootcamp/README.md

 1.3.1: Overview of Machine Learning Models
 1.3.2: Unsupervised Learning
 1.3.3: Supervised Learning
-- Supervised learning involves "supervising" the algorithm's learning by providing it with data that has known outcomes to make accurate predictions.
+- Supervised learning involves "supervising" the algorithm's learning by providing data with known outcomes to make accurate predictions.
 - The training cycle involves:
   - Giving the algorithm categories.
   - Feeding more data for better results.